 Note: If a log matches several exclusion filters, only the first exclusion filter rule is applied.
 A log is not sampled or excluded multiple times by different exclusion filters.

-Updating recommendations with customer_id=* & url=shops/*/* is filtered with an exclusion filter.
-Removing any high volume logging pattern similar to this one from Log Explorer will help you drill down and identify issues quicker.
-However, these logs are only removed from the Log Explorer view.
-They are still ingested, and available to view in Live Tail, sent to log archives, or used to generate metrics.
+response code from ses 200 is filtered with an exclusion filter.
+Removing any high volume logging pattern similar to this one from Log Explorer helps you reduce noise and identify issues quicker.
+However, these logs are only excluded from indexing.
+They are still ingested and available to view in Live Tail and can be sent to log archives or used to generate metrics.

 Exclusion filters can be disabled at any time by toggling the disable option to the right of the filter.
 They can also be modified and removed by hovering over the filter and selecting the edit or delete option.

 Once a log pattern is excluded from Log Explorer, you can still track KPIs over time at the ingest level by creating a new custom log-based metric.